-When You Need to Use a Horse Bill of Sale
+Why Do You Need a Bill of Sale For a Horse?

-You should use a horse bill of sale anytime you plan to either buy, sell, or transfer ownership of a horse.
-Without a bill of sale, there is no way to legally prove the ownership of the horse has been transferred.
+You should use a horse bill of sale anytime you plan to buy, sell, or transfer ownership of a horse.
+Without a bill of sale, there is no way to prove the ownership of the horse has been transferred legally.

 You can also use a completed horse bill of sale to protect yourself, whether you’re the buyer or the seller.

 As the seller, a horse bill of sale protects you if there are any problems with the horse after the sale, and the buyer attempts to get their money back.
-With a horse bill of sale, the horse is sold “as-is”, so any issues that occur after the sale is complete are the buyer’s responsibility.
+With a horse bill of sale, the horse is sold “as-is”, so if the buyer discovers any issues after the sale is complete, the seller no longer has responsibility.

 As the buyer, a horse bill of sale will protect you if the seller attempts to reclaim the equine since the bill of sale legally proves that you are the true owner of the horse.

-What to Include in a Horse Bill of Sale
+What Should a Horse Bill of Sale Include?